ohir/toggler/README.md

 But If 52 is not enough, or you want to work with many submodels there is a caveat: while names will be unique, index numbers and masks will not.

-It then may happen that you inadverently pass a name meant for submodel A, to the submodel B, or C. As Toggler code sees only numbers it will act on these not knowing that `const biPrecise = 7` meant for `Measure` submodel came to the `Storage` submodel where index 7 is a `biDeleteAll` action flag.
+It then may happen that you inadverently pass a name meant for submodel A, to the submodel B, or C. As Toggler code sees only numbers it will act on these not knowing that `const bPrecise = 7` meant for `Measure` submodel came to the `Storage` submodel where index 7 is a `bDeleteAll` action flag.

 This could be vetted in the base code, but then Toggler core would no longer be simple nor fast.
 Hence validating and correcting index/mask numbers (per an instance) deliberately were left to the possible subclasses: both index verifier `v` and mask verifier `vma` are public and can be overriden to suit a particular need.